Meet Our Team

 Abby is in recovery from substance use, trauma, and mental health challenges.
 She hit her lowest point mentally while studying in college.
 With the help of her family, Abby addressed her issues by starting her recovery at the Safe Harbor Behavioral Health Crisis Center where she learned coping skills, was provided the right medications, but most importantly, she was able to learn self-respect and self-love again.

-Abby graduated from Mercyhurst University with her Bachelor of Arts in Psychology.
+Abby graduated from Mercyhurst University with her Bachelor of Arts in Psychology and is currently completing a master’s program for School Counseling.
 After graduation, Abby moved from Pennsylvania to Muncie to continue her self exploration.
 With this, Abby discovered the Recovery Cafe Muncie through a previous co-worker.
 It didn’t take very long for Abby to fall in love with her job, because it didn’t feel like a job at the Cafe.
 Being able to spend time with people from different walks of life is one of Abby’s favorite aspects of her job.
 She loves seeing the members and guests connect through each other’s unique stories, because at the end of the day, we are all just trying to feel loved and live a happy life.

 Abby’s encouragement for new and current members of the Cafe are: “When a flower doesn’t bloom, you fix the environment in which it grows, not the flower.”
 Especially in recovery, it’s so important to acknowledge what your triggers are, and sometimes you need that change to take place with the people, places, and things that you surround yourself with.
 The Recovery Cafe Muncie respects the recovery journey, and you will always find people that love and support your full story, journey, and goals.